HAPPYSACKS/ChessJS/README.md

 ## Game's Objective

-The primary goal of the game is to put the opponent's king into a position known as "checkmate" where the king is in a position to be captured (in "check") and there is no move the opponent can make to move the king out of check.
-The game can also end in a draw under specific conditions, like stalemate.
+The primary goal of the game is to put the opponent's king into a position known as "checkmate" where the king is in a position to be captured and there is no move the opponent can make to move the king out of being captured.
+The game can also end in a draw under specific conditions, like stalemate (where the King can't move, but it is in no position to be captured).

 ## Rules of the Game